-How to create credentials for commonly used Google APIs
+How to create credentials for Google APIs

-How to create credentials for commonly used Google APIs
+How to create credentials for Google APIs

 Google lets you access all its powerful services by providing an API for each one: